Demographics of the United Kingdom: Future projections

+The Muslim population in the United Kingdom, currently estimated at approximately 7% of the population, is projected to increase significantly in the coming decades.
+According to recent demographic forecasts, the proportion of Muslims in the UK is expected to rise to 11.2% within the next 25 years and to 19.2% by the end of the 21st century.

+Under a “high Muslim migration scenario”—in which the UK experiences sustained above-average levels of immigration from Muslim-majority countries—the proportion of Muslims in the population could reach 25% by 2100.
+In this scenario, it is further projected that nearly one in three individuals under the age of 40 could identify as Muslim by the end of the century.

-Pew Research Center has found that by 2050 on all scenario's, the Islamic population of the United Kingdom will rise, depending on the scenario the percentage of the population which will be Islamic will either be 9.7% in a zero migration scenario, 16.7% in a medium migration scenario or 17.2% in a high migration scenario.
+In 2017, Pew Research Center found that by 2050, in all scenarios, the Muslim population of the United Kingdom will rise.
+Depending on the scenario, the percentage of the population in 2050 which will be Muslim will either be 9.7% in a zero migration scenario, 16.7% in a medium migration scenario or 17.2% in a high migration scenario.

 Languages

-The United Kingdom's de facto official language is English which is spoken as a first language by 95% of the population.
+The United Kingdom's de facto official language is English, which is spoken as a first language by 95% of the population.
 Six regional languages—Scots, Ulster-Scots, Welsh, Cornish, Irish and Scottish Gaelic—are protected under the European Charter for Regional or Minority Languages.
-Abilities in these languages (other than Cornish) for those aged three and above were recorded in the census of 2011 as follows.
+Abilities in these languages, other than Cornish, for those aged three and above were recorded in the 2011 census as follows.

+Regional languages

 Cornish is spoken by around 2,500 people.
-In the 2011 census, 464 respondents aged three and over in Cornwall said that Cornish was their main language, amounting to 0.09% of the total population of Cornwall aged three and over.
+In the 2011 census, 464 respondents aged three and over in Cornwall said that Cornish was their main language, amounting to 0.09% of the population of Cornwall aged three and over.

 After English, Polish was the second most common language given in the United Kingdom census 2011.
-618,091 respondents aged three and over said that Polish was their main language, amounting to 1.01% of the total population of the United Kingdom aged three and over.
+618,091 respondents aged three and over said that Polish was their main language, amounting to 1.01% of the population of the United Kingdom aged three and over.

 The French language is spoken in some parts of the Channel Islands although the islands, like the Isle of Man, are not part of the United Kingdom.

 British Sign Language is also common.

+Proficiency in English

 National identity

 Respondents to the 2011 UK census gave their national identities as follows.